mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 See example between helper and Pa in 2019-03-18 at the end.

-## Final Section - Synthesis.

-Summary on contribution to existing research
-Bring more synthesis here especially in translation of design elements due to this context

 ### Strengths and Weaknesses of the GDP construct / terminology